Rites of Spring (album): Production

+Guy Picciotto has said of the recording process for the album:"That record was way closer to the live experience than the first demo.
+It was recorded with all four of us in one tiny room facing each other with no separation at all.
+We tracked all the music live in one take in the dark with a strobe going.
+Later on, I recorded all the vocals for the 13 songs in one take as well, one after the other.
+There are barely any overdubs at all — just some backups, a few bits of percussion and maybe a guitar part here and there.
+We played the improv ending on the last song, ‘End On End,’ until the tape ran out and rolled off the reels."

 Music

 Influenced by The Faith, Rites of Spring continued to combine desperate introspective lyrics with angry melody-tinged songwriting that moved even further from the hardcore punk formula.
+The album has been described as "uncommonly melodic."
+Evan Rytlewski of Pitchfork delineated Guy Picciotto's vocal style on the album: "Underscoring the seething despair in his lyrics, Picciotto sang as if choking on a Brillo pad, punishing his larynx until all that remained was a tattered rasp.
+He effectively turned singing into a form of self-flagellation."
+He called Picciotto's vocal performance "one of the most violent, demanding vocal performances ever captured on record," and further explained: "For all the musicianship hidden under the hood, it's hard to register anything other than the fury and agony at the surface.
+It’s a portrait of crisis."

-Reception
+Reception and legacy

 The album was listed at number 30 on Kurt Cobain's top 50 favorite albums.
 Pitchfork online magazine ranked it number 96 on its list of the Top 100 Albums of the 1980s.
 It has appeared on various best-of emo album lists by Consequence of Sound, Kerrang!, LA Weekly, and Rolling Stone, as well as by journalists Leslie Simon and Trevor Kelley in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Metal Hammer named the album in their list of "the 10 essential post-hardcore albums."

-Kelefa Sanneh described it as, "The first emo album, and still one of the greatest.
+Editors at Kerrang said: "Though the definition of what emo actually is remains contentious, there’s no denying that it began right here."
+Kelefa Sanneh described it as "the first emo album, and still one of the greatest.
 It was a volatile album, with Picciotto screaming lyrics that a different singer may have chosen to whisper.